HyveMynd/Proteus/README.md

-# Hermes
+# Proteus
 Ultra flexible api client.
 Never write a REST Client again!

 ## Overview
-Hermes is the REST client to end all rest clients.
+Proteus is the REST client to end all rest clients.
 It allows an app developer to idiomatically make REST calls without all the boilerplate.
-Leveraging [node-fetch](https://github.com/bitinn/node-fetch) which relies on the wonderful [fetch](https://github.com/github/fetch) polyfill, Hermes is easy-to-use and allows you, the developer, to focus on more important problems.
+Leveraging [node-fetch](https://github.com/bitinn/node-fetch) which relies on the wonderful [fetch](https://github.com/github/fetch) polyfill, Proteus is easy-to-use and allows you, the developer, to focus on more important problems.

 ## Installation

-`npm i -S Hermes` (coming soon).
+`npm i -S Proteus` (coming soon).

 Just install from git in your `package.json`

 ## Usage

-By leveraging `node-fetch`, the Hermes api will be very familiar to anyone who has developed with `fetch` in the past.
+By leveraging `node-fetch`, the Proteus api will be very familiar to anyone who has developed with `fetch` in the past.

 ```
-const Hermes = require('Hermes');
+const Proteus = require('Proteus');
-const api = new Hermes('https://jsonplaceholder.typicode.com');
+const api = new Proteus('https://jsonplaceholder.typicode.com');

 api.users(1).fetch()
   .then(response => response.json())
   .then(json => console.log(json));

 // Outputs the following
 {
   "id": 1,
   "name": "Leanne Graham",